tock/tock/doc/syscalls/00001_console.md

     shared, or NOMEM if the driver failed to allocate memory for the transaction.

+    **Additional notes:** A process may call this command with a write size of `0` to cancel a write transaction, if one is ongoing.
+Unless an error occurs, this will generate a write transaction completed event, regardless of whether or not a write transaction was already in progress.

   * ### Command number: `2`

     **Description**: Initiate a read transaction into a buffer shared using `allow`.